-PE classes take place in the Olympic Centre, three minutes' walk from V9.
+PE classes take place in the Olympic Centre, three minutes' walk from V9 and a five minute walk from V3.
 The precise days and times for gym will be given to each student at the beginning of each school year as it coincides with their schedule.